 Check in more detail how exercising, and more specifically YOGA can affect and help with your lucid dream experience HERE!

-7. Underestimating the advantages provided by lucid dream pills and supplements
+7. Underestimating the advantages of lucid dream herbs

 Dream herbs were in use for many years across different cultures.